Benefits of samatha meditation

-Whether you think of yourself as a naturally calm person or a more restless or anxious person, samatha meditation can help you find stillness, clarity, and calm, both during out outside of meditation practice.
-One of the first benefits students report is noticing they feel less reactive to things in life that used to bother them more.
+Samatha means calm.
+We practice breathing mindfulness to develop enhanced concentration, calm & clarity through the Buddhist practice of samatha meditation.
+Through becoming more calm, centered, relaxed, and focused, we find greater clarity in our day-to-day life.
+Whether you think of yourself as a naturally calm person or a more restless or anxious person, samatha meditation can help you find more stillness, focus, clarity, and calm, both during and outside of meditation practice.

 All regular classes are free of charge, always.
 Donations are warmly accepted and go back into supporting the practice.